NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) T() *Mat
 ```
 T returns the transpose of the original matrix.
-The transpose of a mat object is defined in the usual manner, where every value at row x, and column y is placed at row y, and column x.
+The transpose of a Mat is defined in the usual manner, where every value at row x, and column y is placed at row y, and column x.
 The number of rows and column of the transposed mat are equal to the number of columns and rows of the original matrix, respectively.
-This method creates a new mat object, and the original is left intact.
+This method creates a new Mat, and the original is left intact.

 #### func (m *Mat) ToCSV